farique1/diffusion-browser/README.md

 **More versatile**
 You can set several folders where to look for images and set subfolder lookup individually.

-**Coming**
+**Planned**
 Allow loading and saving multiple projects
+Allow for multiple projects with different configurations
+Add hearts to the images
+Add stars to the images
 Add tags to the images
-Add stars to the images
 Create image sets
+Mute folders to hide them without having to rebuild the database
+Manage the parameters list inside the program
+Refresh the parameters without having to rebuilding the database
+Allow the consoluidation of multiple parameters into a single label
 Image viewer improvements with next/previous buttons and more
-Manage the parameters list inside the program
-Show all data available on a given parameter
+Show all data available for a given parameter
-Find images by their content and not by their extensions
+Find images and select format by their content not their extensions
-Undock and dock the image and embedded info viewers
+Undock and dock the image and inforormation viewers
+Make the metadata reading functions more independent to facilitate future implementations
 More

 > On [Embedders](Embedders/README.md) there are scripts to embed information from some generators that do not embed them.